posd2017f/homework/README.md

         \
         ![Imgur](https://i.imgur.com/nkO111j.png) ![Imgur](https://i.imgur.com/mLcnZIb.png) ![Imgur](https://i.imgur.com/ipW1Gvm.png) ![Imgur](https://i.imgur.com/vgN8huc.png)

-    3. If you also cannot attend the activity on that week, please email to us.
+    3. If you also cannot attend the activity on that week, please email to us before at least one week.

     4. About the method: `arity()` and `args()`, sorry for vague explanation.
 Here is the detail of interface: